The White Bird and His Wife: Kalmyk people

 Austrian journalist Adolf Gelber translated the tale as Das Geheimnis des weißen Vogels ("The Secret of the White Bird").
 In his translation, the third sister goes through the red gate, the gates of gold, mother-of-pearl and emerald and finds the bird; the girl agrees to be the bird's wife and returns the buffalo to her father.
 After the girl burns her husband's featherskin, her husband, in human form, tells her that the old woman was a messenger from the gods and devils.
 After the husband disappears, the old woman comes and advises the girl to keep looking for her husband.
 At the end of the tale, the girl is risen to the sky and meets her husband there.

 German theologue Johann Andreas Christian Löhr translated the Kalmyk tale as Die weiße Eule ("The White Owl"), wherein the bird the maiden marries is explicitly identified as a white owl.

-Tibet

-Tibetologist August Hermann Francke, in a 1923 article, reported the existence of Tibetan manuscript from the Bar-bog family from Lahul.
-The manuscript, titled Ňos-grub-can-gyi-sgruns, contained 13 tales, the seventh named Bya-shubs-rgyal-po (German: der König in Vogelgestalt; English: "The King in Bird-form").

-According to Lörincz, M. K. Kolmaš provided the Eötvös Loránd University with a microfilm of a xylography from East Tibet.
-The xylographic version contained 16 tales, the ninth tale titled Rgyal-bu bya-šubs-čan-kyi leu'ste (French: Histoire du prince au corps d'oiseau; "Story of the Prince with the body of a bird").
-Lörincz also distinguishes between literary and folkloric (oral) versions of the tale: in the Tibetan redaction, the bird is identified as a rooster; in the literary versions, the three girls search for the lost cattle, whereas in oral versions the cattle just disappears.